≡ Menu

 Why the Permanent Portfolio works

-The key to the Permanent Portfolio’s stabler returns is its diversification, especially the out-sized allocation to gold.
+The key to the Permanent Portfolio’s stabler returns is its diversification, especially its out-sized allocation to gold:

 Diversification and gold

-The matrix above detailed commodities in general.
-Here’s one illustration of how gold in particular has historically proved a diversifier for UK equity investors.
+Here’s an illustration of how gold in particular has historically proved a diversifier for UK equity investors:

-It’s especially worth noting because in a crash correlations increase – that is, most assets tend to crash together.
-If you can own something that doesn’t, you’ll be glad of it.
+It’s especially notable because in a crash correlations increase.
+That is, most assets tend to fall together.
+So if you can own something that doesn’t, you’ll someday probably be glad of it.

 What have you done for me lately?

-The Permanent Portfolio regained popularity between the crash of 2008 and the peak of the gold market bull run in 2011.
+The Permanent Portfolio regained popularity between the stock market crash of 2008 and the peak of the gold market bull run in 2011.
+Scarred by memories of the still-recent global equity rout and attracted by the allure of gold, new adherents flocked to its defensive asset allocation.

 Investing in the Permanent Portfolio

-My co-blogger The Accumulator gave an example setup in his review of lazy portfolios.
-He used funds.
-You could use ETFs if you prefer.
+My co-blogger The Accumulator gave an example setup in his review of model portfolios for DIY investors.

-Needless to say you should be investing in ISAs and pensions to avoid your portfolio being ravaged by tax.
+Needless to say you should be investing in ISAs and SIPPs to avoid your portfolio being ravaged by tax.

 Permanently a place for the Permanent Portfolio

-All that said, compared to when I first learned about the strategy almost a decade ago – back when I was happily ‘all in’ on equities – my need to diversify has increased.
+All that said, compared to when I first learned about the strategy a couple of decades ago – back when I was happily all-in on equities – my need to diversify has increased.
 The absolute amount I have invested has grown a lot, and my time horizon has shrunk.

-The Permanent Portfolio – and its history of decent returns with minimal volatility – is a useful reminder that simple and stark diversification need not be a recipe for stagnation.
+The Permanent Portfolio – and its history of decent returns with minimal volatility – is a useful reminder that well-considered diversification need not be a recipe for stagnation.

-I think those looking to reduce volatility in their portfolios (such as those approaching or recently into retirement) could do worse than spend a few minutes thinking about what it has to teach us.
+Those looking to reduce volatility in their portfolios – especially around retirement D-Day – could do worse than spend a few minutes thinking about what it has to teach us.

 It’s great to see a serious article about this approach.